High-contrast random composites: homogenisation framework and new spectral phenomena: Preliminaries and problem setting

 where the constant $C_{\rm ext}$ depends only on $\rho,\mathcal N, \gamma, p$, and is independent of $\o$ and $k$.
 Additionally, in the case $p=2$ the extension can be chosen to be harmonic in $\mathcal{O}^k_{\omega}$,

 \end{theorem} \begin{proof} Inequalities \eqref{3a} and \eqref{3b} are direct corollaries of a classical result due to Calder\'on and Stein on the existence of uniformly bounded extension operators \cite[Chapter IV, Theorem 5]{Stein1970} and a uniform Poincar\'e inequality \cite[Proposition 3.2]{GuillenKim} for minimally smooth domains.
-We make three comments.
-First, though it is not stated explicitly in \cite[Chapter IV, Theorem 5]{Stein1970}, the norm of the extension operator depends only on the constants of the minimal smoothness assumption, which can be seen from the proof.
+We make two observations.
+First, though it is not stated explicitly in \cite{Stein1970}, the norm of the extension operator depends only on the constants of the minimal smoothness assumption, which can be seen from the proof below.
 Second, the proof of the uniform Poincar\'e inequality in \cite[Proposition 3.2]{GuillenKim} works for any $p\geq 1$ without amendments.
-Third, the authors of \cite{GuillenKim} tacitly assume that a fixed radius neighbourhood of a minimally smooth set is also minimally smooth with the same constants, which is wrong in general: it is not difficult to construct a counterexample when such a neighbourhood is not even Lipschitz.
-However, assuming from the outset that the extension set is minimally smooth solves the problem.
-Confer also \cite{BC}, where a very similar approach to the uniform Poincar\'e inequality is used.
-(And again the authors make an insufficient, in our opinion, assumption of a uniform cone property only from inside, whereas the uniform cone property should be imposed on both sides of the boundary.)